- Water Ionizer Reviews

 Natural Alkaline Water

 Some companies compare their water filter systems to water ionizers when there is simply no comparison.
 A water filter system which uses a vortex to spin the water through after being filtered may be okay, but is not at all the same as a water ionizer.
 After thorough testing I have even found them to produce no (zero) antioxidants.
+Also any alkaline water that you get with this system is likely to be the same as your source water.
 I usually ignore companies who use sales tricks or "hype", but occasionally call them out if in my opinion they have overstepped the bounds of proper comparisons.
 Read more: Natural Alkaline Water

 Nexus Water Ionizers Review

 Nexus water ionizers are produced in a large, reliable, Korean factory which works with LG Electronics and other big name brands.
 They are an outstanding manufacturer of high-end electronics, including water ionizers.
+One hundred percent of Nexus's main (ionizing) parts are imported from Japan.
+The scientists who work on the Nexus team are some of the most influential in administering the many hundreds of clinical trials that have contributed to the database of knowledge we have about water ionizers and the benefits of alkaline ionized water.
 Nexus makes very efficient water ionizers which get a good range of pH and ORP.
 Nexus Water Ionizers are very well-built water ionizers.
 The machines are certified as medical devices and used by hospitals in both Korea and Japan.
 The water lines, water cell and even the padding between each plate is made of sturdy, durable material which will not be damaged even by vinegar washes.
 The Nexus Company has been working with Japanese and Korean hospitals for over 15 years (since 2000).

 Nexus Smart vs X-Blue: The main differences between the Nexus X-Blue and Smart water ionizers are:

-1) The continuous cleaning feature of the Smart water ionizer vs the traditional, automatic-cleaning, of the X-Blue.
+- The Smart water ionizers use continuous-cleaning vs the traditional, automatic-cleaning, of the X-Blue.

-2) The Smart also has 7 plates and the power can be boosted up to 235 watts vs. the X-Blue's 5 plates and 110 watts.
+- The Smart water ionizers use 7 or 9 plates and the power can be boosted up to 235 watts with an SMPS electrical supply vs. the X-Blue's 5 plates and 110 watts, with a traditional transformer.

 Both water ionizers are made of the highest quality materials and workmanship.
 Alkaline Water Plus imports the Nexus brand water ionizers directly so that we may pass the savings onto our customers.
 We realized years ago that in order to extend our line of high-quality water ionizers to accommodate for our customers' varying budgets we would need to import directly.